Non-Orthogonal Tensor Diagonalization: Introduction

 \section{Introduction}

-Order-3 and higher-order data arrays need to be analyzed in diverse research areas such as chemistry, astronomy, and psychology \cite{Bro1}--\cite{Bro2}.
-The analyses can be done through finding multilinear dependencies among elements within arrays.
-The most popular model is Parallel Factor Analysis (PARAFAC), also coined Canonical Decomposition (CANDECOMP) or CP, which is an extension of low--rank decomposition of matrices to higher--order arrays (tensors).
-In signal processing, the tensor decompositions have become popular for their usefulness in blind source separation \cite{nmf}.
+The approximate joint diagonalization (AJD) of a set of matrices has been recently recognized to be instrumental in signal processing, mainly because of its importance in practical signal processing problems such as source separation, blind beamforming, image denoising, blind channel identification for multiple-input, multiple-output (MIMO) telecommunication system, Doppler-shifted echo extraction in radar, and ICA \cite{SPM}.

+Perhaps one of the first such algorithms is the joint approximate diagonalization of eigenmatrices (JADE) algorithm proposed in [8].
+In this algorithm, the matrices under consideration are Hermitian and the considered joint diagonalizer is a unitary matrix.
+More recently, generalizations and/or new decompositions were found to be of considerable interest.
+They concern new sets of matrices, a nonunitary joint diagonalizer, and new decompositions.

+The set of given matrices to be diagonalized is a tensor.
+The AJD problem can be viewed as a special case of the tensor diagonalization, as we show later in this paper.

 The concept of tensor diagonalization was first introduced by P. Comon and his co-workers \cite{TDC1,TDCrep}.
-The tensor diagonalization in these papers was orthogonal, in other words it consisted in seeking orthogonal matrices that may transform the given tensor in a diagonal one.
-The method is based on Jacobi rotations.
-Similar title is of the conference paper \cite{TDC2}, which refers to a two-sided diagonalization, which is falls in the area of approximate joint matrix diagonalization \cite{SPM}.
+It works for order-three tensors of a cubic shape.
+The tensor diagonalization in those papers was orthogonal: it sought orthogonal matrices that would transform the given tensor in a diagonal one.
+The method was based on Jacobi rotations.

-The tensor diagonalization studied in this paper is non-orthogonal, and should serve both for tensor diagonalization and block-diagonalization.
-The main part of the paper is concerned with a three sided diagonalization of order-3 tensor of a cubic shape, i.e. of the size $N\times N\times N$, where $N$ is the tensor dimension.

-There is a similarity between the tensor diagonalization and the CP decomposition.
-If the tensor's rank is smaller than or equal to $N$ and the factor matrices are invertible, then the tensor diagonalization can be viewed, under certain condition, as a numerical procedure alternative to the CP decomposition.
+The tensor diagonalization studied in this paper is non-orthogonal.
+We consider two-sided tensor diagonalization of order-three tensors, which can be symmetric and nonsymmetric, and three-sided diagonalization of order-3 or order-4 tensors.
+All algorithms in this paper are based on the same principle.
+The main idea is similar to the idea of an AJD algorithm UWEDGE \cite{wasobi}, it can be described in words as ``diagonalize until a further diagonalization is not possible", but the implementation and performance are different.

+In the case of symmetric diagonalization of order-three tensors, we obtain a novel method of AJD.
+In the case of nonsymmetric two-sided diagonalization of order-three tensors, we obtain a novel method of canonical polyadic (CP) tensor decomposition, which follows the idea of SECSI framework for CP decomposition \cite{SECSI}.

+The cases of three-sided diagonalization of order-3 and order-4 tensor represent another method of CP decomposition of order-3 tensor, and joint approximate diagonalization of several order-3 tensors, respectively.
+A generalization to four-sided and more-sided diagonalization of higher-order tensors is straightforward.